Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets: Methods

 \subsubsection{Astrometric and photometric uncertainty}

 We adopt fiducial uncertainties of $\sigma_{\rm astro}=0.01$~AU for astronometry and $\sigma_{\rm photo}=10^{-12}$ for photometry.
-Our fiducial astrometric uncertainty is smaller than that used by \cite{Guimond_2019} or \cite{roman2021starshade}--- it is meant to mimic the limit of infinitely precise astrometry in order to focus on the intrinsic degeneracies of the retrieval problem in the 2 epoch case.
-In order to test the impact of astrometric uncertainty, especially in the over-determined 3 and 4 epoch cases, we repeat our experiment with more realistic errors of $\sigma_{\rm astro}=0.035$ AU \citep{Guimond_2019}.
-For completeness, we also experiment with greater photometric uncertainties of $\sigma_{\rm photo}=3.5\times10^{-12}$.
+Our fiducial astrometric uncertainty is smaller than that used by \cite{Guimond_2019}, \cite{roman2021starshade}, or the predicted uncertainty of 0.05 AU by \cite{gaudi2020habitable} and \cite{2019arXiv191206219T}.
+Photometric uncertainties of 1\% have been adopted in previous studies \citep{Cowan_2009,Fujii_2012,Farr_2018}.
+Our chosen astrometric and photometric uncertainties are optimistic in order to focus on the intrinsic degeneracies of the retrieval problem in the 2 epoch case.
+We repeat our experiment with more realistic errors of $\sigma_{\rm astro}=0.035$ AU and $\sigma_{\rm photo}=3.5\times10^{-12}$ \citep{Guimond_2019, 2019arXiv191206219T}.
 To put these values in perspective, the intrinsic degeneracy in the single epoch case leads to uncertainties of $\sigma_a =0.29$--1.04~AU (see \S 3.1), while the amplitude of orbital phase variations for an Earth-twin are on the order of $10^{-10}$.